 Indies should deliver tapes to their contact in the Indie Delivery Unit

-Billings form: Email to PD Red Button Billings Forms three weeks before TX.
+Billings form: Email to PD Red Button Billings Forms three weeks before transmission.

-TX form: Email to PD Red Button TX Forms before TX and print off for delivery with the tape.
+TX form: Email to PD Red Button Transmission Forms before transmission and print off for delivery with the tape.

-PasC and Music Reporting forms: Submit via P4A within two weeks of TX.
+PasC and Music Reporting forms: Submit via P4A within two weeks of transmission.

 Indies deliver the above paperwork to their contact in the Indie Delivery Unit

 Escalation document: This contains emergency production contact information and any gallery or OB numbers.
-Email to FM Central Editorial - Platforms seven days before TX.
+Email to FM Central Editorial - Platforms seven days before transmission.

-The production team should provide design assets including any branding, logo, programme font, colour palette, publicity images and text to FM Central Editorial - Platforms at least three weeks before TX.
+The production team should provide design assets including any branding, logo, programme font, colour palette, publicity images and text to FM Central Editorial - Platforms at least three weeks before transmission.

 Based on the channel and brand assets supplied, the designer will choose the colour scheme for the application.
 This includes a trigger graphic, a bridge graphic and an interstitial slide.
 These will need to be signed off by the Executive Producer of the programme.